mcummings128/python-practice/create-python-venv/README.md

 - You no longer work manage or work on a project so you to free up space and clutter, you should locally delete the project files and its associated virtual environment.
 - You botched the name of virtual environment when you made it.
 You cannot simply rename the virtual environment; you must recreate it with the correct name, so delete the crappy-named one.
 - You are having issues running your application, and you are doing a hail Mary.
 You can rule out your virtual environment being an issue by deleting it and then rebuilding it.

+You can use rm to delete the virtual environment like you would any other directory

 You can delete a virtual environment while you're in it/ while it's activated.
 This should be avoided, because you'll still see the virtual environment name prefixed in your shell.
 If you deactivate after deletion, you should see that it was indeed deleted.